 - 1 ½ cups milk (12 oz), your preferred variety

 - 1 ¼ teaspoons vanilla extract

 - ¼ cup coconut sugar or brown sugar

 - ¼ teaspoon ground allspice

 - 3 cups old-fashioned oats

 - Preheat oven to 350°F. Line an 8" x 8" baking dish with parchment paper, allowing excess to hang out along two opposite sides to more easily lift the bars out of the pan later on.
-Spray parchment-lined pan with cooking spray and set aside.
+Spray the parchment-lined pan with a brief spray cooking spray and set aside.

 - Add milk, pumpkin puree, eggs, maple syrup, and vanilla extract to a large mixing bowl and whisk well until smooth and combined.

 - Add coconut/brown sugar, baking powder, cinnamon, ginger, nutmeg, allspice, cloves, and salt and stir/whisk to break up the sugar and mix everything evenly.
-Stir in oats, nuts, and raisins or whatever other fruit you're using.
+Stir in oats, nuts, and raisins (or whatever other fruit you're using) until evenly combined.

 - Pour out the mixture into the prepared pan and bake for 45 minutes, or until the center has set and the edges are turning golden brown.
-Let cool completely before slicing into bars.
+Let the baked oatmeal cool completely before slicing into bars.
 Serve with a drizzle of maple syrup (if you like)!

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.